Monitoring the Status of the Cluster¶

 Gangliawill not collect or display statistics without at least one entry for

-Turn on the Ganglia Data Collection Service.
+Enable and start the Ganglia Data Collection Service.

 http://localhost/gangliain a web browser.